anas2204/CParser/README.md

 # CParser
 A parser and tokenizer for a subset of C language, written as a part of undergraduate course on language processor

-The purpose of the 2 files (tokenizer and parser) was to write a Mini C compiler based on the following subset of C language:
+The purpose of the 2 files (tokenizer and parser) was to write a Mini C compiler based on the following subset of C language: <br />

-Data Types : int, char
+Data Types : int, char  <br />
-Arrays : 1-dimensional
+Arrays : 1-dimensional  <br />
-Expressions : Arithmetic and Relational
+Expressions : Arithmetic and Relational <br />
 Looping statements : for, while
 Decision statements : if, if – else
 Program - main () { declarations statement-list }